sukhionroids/tracker/README.md

 - **Progress Visualization**: Track your progress over time with visual indicators
 - **Mobile-Friendly Design**: Works well on mobile devices
 - **Progressive Web App**: Can be installed on mobile devices for offline use
+- **Azure AD Authentication**: Secure login with Microsoft Azure Active Directory
+- **User-Specific Data**: Each user's goals and progress are stored separately

 ## Getting Started

 ### Prerequisites

 - .NET 8.0 SDK or later
+- Azure Active Directory tenant (for authentication)

 ### Running the Application

 1. Clone the repository
 2. Navigate to the project directory
+3. Configure Azure AD authentication (see `AZURE_AD_SETUP.md`)
-3. Run the following commands:
+4. Run the following commands:

 ```bash
 dotnet restore
 dotnet run
 ```

-4. Open your browser and navigate to `https://localhost:5001` or `http://localhost:5000`
+5. Open your browser and navigate to `https://localhost:5001` or `http://localhost:5000`

+## Authentication Setup

+The application uses Azure AD for authentication:

+1. Register your application in Azure Active Directory
+2. Update the `appsettings.json` with your Azure AD client ID
+3. See detailed instructions in `AZURE_AD_SETUP.md`

 ## Deployment